Quantum-Enhanced LLM Efficient Fine Tuning: Experiment

+QTHA demonstrates excellent performance on noisy quantum computers, while the output of LLMs is inherently a probability distribution matrix, its impact on the final result is always constrained within a specific threshold range, naturally exhibiting stochastic characteristics.
+The inherent random noise in quantum systems (such as decoherence and gate operation errors) may enhance reasoning robustness through the following mechanisms: in the probability matrix output by LLMs, only when the probability of a key token exceeds a preset threshold will it significantly influence decision-making.
+This implies that minor perturbations introduced by noise may be filtered out by these thresholds, thereby maintaining result stability.
+The probabilistic nature of quantum systems (e.g., superposition state collapse) and the probabilistic output of LLMs share mathematical similarities, and noise may implicitly calibrate the probability distribution to improve reasoning consistency.

 We have constructed a variational quantum circuit module incorporating the Origin Quantum Cloud (QCloudService) in our model architecture.
-This module utilizes the quantum chip backend codenamed "origin\_wukong" to transform user-defined variational quantum circuits (including input data and trainable parameters) into quantum circuit intermediate representations (originIR) compatible with the QPanda framework\cite{dou2022qpanda}.
-Given that Origin Quantum chips exclusively support Z-axis observable measurements, basis transformation operations are implemented to convert user-defined non-Z observables into equivalent Z-axis measurements.
+This module uses a quantum cloud service with a superconducting quantum computer backend named “Origin Wukong”, transforming user-defined variational quantum circuits (including input data and trainable parameters) into quantum circuit intermediate representations (OriginIR)~\cite{dou2022qpanda}.
+Given that the backend exclusively support Z-axis observable measurements, basis transformation operations are implemented to convert user-defined non-Z observables into equivalent Z-axis measurements.
 Specifically, each Pauli operator measurement generates a distinct quantum circuit.

 Furthermore, to accommodate multi-dimensional input data (where input dimensions may exceed unity), each data dimension is entangled with trainable parameters in the variational quantum circuit to form a complete quantum architecture.
 Consequently, the total number of quantum circuits executed per batch on the quantum hardware is governed by the relationship: